 Who should NOT take this medication?

-- is allergic to mexiletine or to any of the ingredients of the medication
+- are allergic to mexiletine or any ingredients of the medication

-- has second- or third-degree heart block (without a pacemaker)
+- have second- or third-degree heart block (without a pacemaker)

 What side effects are possible with this medication?

 Many medications can cause side effects.
 A side effect is an unwanted response to a medication when it is taken in normal doses.
 Side effects can be mild or severe, temporary or permanent.

 The side effects listed below are not experienced by everyone who takes this medication.
 If you are concerned about side effects, discuss the risks and benefits of this medication with your doctor.